 Father Richard Kunst is pastor of St. James and St. Elizabeth in Duluth.
 Reach him at [email protected].

 Posted on 03/6/2023 15:54 PM (Diocese of Duluth | Daily News)

 The other week while I was on retreat, I came across a collection of letters written either to St. Therese of Lisieux or by her.
 One in particular really struck me.
 It was written by Therese when she was already at Carmel to her sister, Celine, who was discerning what vocation she was called to.
 Therese was encouraging Celine to join her at Carmel.
 This letter struck me by its appreciation for virginity and a life given totally to God.

 Handing on the Faith

-Father Nick Nelson is pastor of Queen of Peace and Holy Family parishes in Cloquet.
+Father Nick Nelson is pastor of Queen of Peace and Holy Family parishes in Cloquet and vocations director for the Diocese of Duluth.
 He studied at The Pontifical John Paul II Institute for Studies on Marriage and Family in Rome.
-Reach him at [email protected].
+Reach him at [email protected]

 |Deacon Kyle Eller